davidgiven/cpmish/README.md

 The hard way:

 - type `make`, which will generate a bootable disk image; proceed as above.
-You'll need binutils-z80 and cpmtools (and, probably, a Linux system).
+You'll need sdcc, netpbm and cpmtools (and, probably, a Linux system).

 **Big warning:** CP/M uses _all_ the memory in your system; if you have files *stored in RAM, **you will lose them**.
 The entire state of the machine is